-The state NOx standard is 0.25 parts per million on a 1-hour average.
+The state NOx standard is 0.18 parts per million on a 1-hour average and 0.03 parts per million on an annual average.
 The federal NOx standard is 0.053 parts per million on an annual average.

 NOx is emitted primarily by combustion sources, including both mobile and stationary sources.
 NOx also is emitted by a variety of area sources, ranging from wildfires and prescribed fires to water-heating and space-heating systems powered by fossil fuels.